tddg/ds5110-spring23/project.md

 [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) (what you see is what you get) word processors like Microsoft Word and Google Doc.

-More conveniently, I highly recommend using hosted Latex service such as [Overleaf](https://www.overleaf.com/) for collaborative latex editing with your teammates.
+You don't need to install Latex locally.
+More conveniently, you should use hosted Latex service such as [Overleaf](https://www.overleaf.com/) for collaborative latex editing with your teammates.

 UVA is providing [Overleaf professional features](https://www.overleaf.com/edu/virginia) for all students,